 (The new Ring boulevard at the end of the 19th century, created on the Glacis and with the 1869 Staatsoper opera house behind it.
 Image courtesy of the Rijksmuseum)

 There is hardly anything left of that old Ringmauer.
 What you do see are a lot of names that hark back to the fortifications.

 Tor means gate in German.
 And so, for example, subway stations like Schottentor and Stubentor remind us of where gates into the city were once located.

 Bastei means bastion, and such streets as Mölker Bastei, Stubenbastei and Schottenbastei owe their names to their original purpose.

-A few remnants of the walls still exist.
+A few remnants of the walls still exist, though.
 For example:

-- Stubentor: there’s a preserved section of the wall on the west side of the station, with the previous position of the fortifications also marked in the paving
+- Stubentor: a preserved section of the wall remains on the west side of the station, with the previous position of the fortifications also marked in the paving

-- Ruprechtskirche: parts of this church date as far back as the 11th century, and below it you can still see parts of the old city wall it was built above
+- Ruprechtskirche: bits of this church date as far back as the 11th century or earlier, and below it you can still see parts of the old city wall it was built above

 - Mölker Bastei: I’m not sure how original the brickwork is, but you can at least get a good feel for the proportions of some of the fortifications.
 One of Beethoven’s old residences sits on top of it